jakob-bagterp/browserist/docs/user-guide/combo-methods/log-in.md

 ---
-title: How to Automate Login and User Profiles in Web Scraping
+title: How to Log In with User Profiles in Web Scraping
-description: Learn how to automate login handling using combo methods in Browserist.
+description: Learn how to automate login and user profiles using combo methods in Browserist.
 Includes code examples for beginners and advanced users.
 tags:
     - Tutorial
     - Settings